 After creating a pipeline, you need to add the content you want to manage to the pipeline.
 Adding content to the pipeline is done by assigning a workspace to the pipeline stage.
 You can assign a workspace to any stage.

-Follow these steps to assign a workspace in a deployment pipeline:
+Follow the instructions in the link to assign a workspace to a pipeline.

 Step 3 - Deploy to an empty stage

 Any Pro user that's a member or admin in the source workspace, can deploy content to an empty stage (a stage that doesn't contain content).
 The workspace must reside on a capacity for the deployment to be completed.

 You can also use the deployment pipelines REST APIs to programmatically perform deployments.
 For more information, see Automate your deployment pipeline using APIs and DevOps.

 If you already have a workspace that you'd like to use with a specific stage, instead of deploying you can assign that workspace to the appropriate stage.